Leveraging Digital Trace Data to Investigate and Support Human-Centered Work Processes

 Brief Bio

-Barbara Weber is Full Professor for Software Systems Programming and Development at the University of St. Gallen (HSG), Switzerland since 2019.
-Moreover, Barbara is the Dean of the newly founded School of Computer Science at HSG since August 2020.
-Prior to that, Barbara held a full professorship at the Technical University of Denmark and led the Section for Software and Process Engineering for 3 years.
+Barbara Weber is Full Professor for Software Systems Programming and Development and Director at the Institute of Computer Science at the University of St. Gallen (HSG), Switzerland since 2019.
+Since February 2024 she is additionally Vice-President for Studies and Teaching at HSG.
+Before joining HSG, Barbara held a full professorship at the Technical University of Denmark and led the Section for Software and Process Engineering for 3 years.
 Before moving to Denmark, Barbara worked for over 15 years for the University of Innsbruck where she started her research career and obtained her doctorate and habilitation degrees.
 Barbara’s research interests include human and cognitive aspects in software and process engineering, process modeling and mining.
-Together with her team she focusses on the development and evaluation of software artifacts.
+Together with her team, she focusses on the development and evaluation of software artifacts.
 This includes topics in the areas of source code analysis, the Internet of Things, and process mining to study and build event-driven software systems that adapt based on the user’s behavior and context.
 On these and other topics, Barbara published around 200 peer-reviewed papers and articles in scientific journals.
+Barbara is part of the BPM and CAiSE Steering Committee and served as PC chair for BPM 2013, CAiSE 2019, EASE 2021, ICPM 2022 and was general chair of BPM 2015.

 Abstract